M8825/Villow/notes.md

 ## Fix
-[ ] - If user is not signed in, search suggestion click breaks index page
+[ ] - If user is not signed in, search suggestion click breaks index page [ ] - For splash search, when you make initial requst to the database for
+      suggestions, after your receive suggestions from DB, on every additional onChange BEFORE you make new request to the database, check if search input substring matches any record in redux state first.
+If there are no matching state suggestions, THAN make new request to DB.

 ## Can't delete listing properly in user profile